This content requires Flash Player.

 - Encourage eating at home.
 Follow tips for heart-healthy dining out.

 - Perform daily moderate activity for 60 minutes.

 How Can You Get Your Kids to Eat and Enjoy Healthy Foods and Activity?

-Nevertheless, children definitely don't eat or exercise the same way adults eat and exercise.
+Children definitely don't eat or exercise the same way adults eat and exercise.
 So, there are a few different approaches you can take in getting them to eat and enjoy healthy foods and activities.
 But remember, making a healthy lifestyle overhaul can seem like a huge undertaking, so start small.
-Try to set small goals and start a plan [link], changing one thing at a time and sticking with that change before adding another.
+Try to set small goals and start a plan, changing one thing at a time and sticking with that change before adding another.